All new members

 flexibility, and timing.
 A solid foundation is essential for progressive technical development

-are held quarterly.
-Once promoted, students may attend advanced judo training.
+- Once promoted to yellow belt, students may attend advanced judo training.

 - New members with judo rank must present an official copy of rank certification.
 Tohkon recognizes all countries’ federation

-- Ranked judoka who have been inactive for three or more years must be evaluated on a case-by-case
+- Ranked judoka who have been inactive for three or more years will be evaluated on a case-by-case basis.

 - We recommend all potential students and their parents observe at least two class sessions.

-- New junior members begin the first week of each month (no Junior classes during August).
+- New junior members begin the first week of each month (note: there are no Junior classes during August).
 All registration requirements

 (including judo gi) should be completed prior to the first of that month.